I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfrequestcompletionparams-getinformation.md

 <b>GetInformation</b> returns information (for example, the number of bytes transferred) that is associated with the completion of the I/O request.

-For a code example of how to use the <b>GetInformation</b> method, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558892">IWDFDevice::SetPnpState</a>.

-<b>GetInformation</b> returns information (for example, the number of bytes transferred) that is associated with the completion of the I/O request.

-For a code example of how to use the <b>GetInformation</b> method, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558892">IWDFDevice::SetPnpState</a>.

-<b>GetInformation</b> returns information (for example, the number of bytes transferred) that is associated with the completion of the I/O request.

-For a code example of how to use the <b>GetInformation</b> method, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558892">IWDFDevice::SetPnpState</a>.

 ## Requirements
 | &nbsp; | &nbsp; |